eclipse-cyclonedds/cyclonedds/docs/manual/config/cyclonedds_specifics.rst

 + point-to-point, or if none is available
 + loopback

-If this procedure doesn"t select the desired interface automatically, it can be overridden by setting :ref:`General/Interfaces <//CycloneDDS/Domain/General/Interfaces>` by adding the interface(s) either by name of the interface (``<NetworkInterface name='interface_name' />``), the IP address of the host on the desired interface (``<NetworkInterface address='128.129.0.42' />``), or the network portion of the IP address of the host on the desired interface (``<NetworkInterface address='128.11.0.0' />``).
+If this procedure doesn't select the desired interface automatically, it can be overridden by setting :ref:`General/Interfaces <//CycloneDDS/Domain/General/Interfaces>` by adding the interface(s) either by name of the interface (``<NetworkInterface name='interface_name' />``), the IP address of the host on the desired interface (``<NetworkInterface address='128.129.0.42' />``), or the network portion of the IP address of the host on the desired interface (``<NetworkInterface address='128.11.0.0' />``).
 An exact match on the address is always preferred and is the only option that allows selecting the desired one when multiple addresses are tied to a single interface.

 The default address family is IPv4, setting General/Transport to ``udp6`` or ``tcp6`` will change this to IPv6.
 Currently, Cyclone DDS does not mix IPv4 and IPv6 addressing.
 Consequently, all DDSI participants in the network must use the same addressing mode.
 When inter-operating, this behaviour is the same, i.e., it will look at either IPv4 or IPv6 addresses in the advertised address information in the SPDP and SEDP discovery protocols.